 B. E. Schenck & Associates, LLC has had significant experience with appraising and reviewing residential, industrial, commercial, and special purpose properties.
-The objective of the appraisal is to provide an opinion of the as is market value of the fee simple estate as of the effective date.
-The appraisers have the knowledge and experience required to perform the specific appraisal services requested by the client.
+The objective of the appraisal is to provide an opinion of the as is market value of the fee simple estate as of July 26, 2018.
+The appraiser has the knowledge and experience required to perform the specific appraisal services requested by the client.